 That situation is pretty familiar to dozens of households.
-Most of us end up using the garage as a spare room, where we store all manner of goods, from kids clothing they have outgrown (ideas found here), to the crocheted blanket you made during university.
+Most of us end up using the garage as a spare room, where we store all manner of goods, from kids clothing they have outgrown (buy new from this website), to the crocheted blanket you made during university.
 They also tend to act as catch all places of waste disposal, and you can find assorted bottles and other types of recycling, different kinds of food, and bags of garbage in there at any given time.

 A well kept garage can be a benefit to any house, but one that is too crowded is just another room you don't really feel like looking at.
 And, if you're thinking of adding your home at VIP condos to a home tour, the shoppers are going to want to see it clean!
 It's time to start organizing your garage so it can be functional again, and not leave you feeling stressed when you walk through it, but how?

 Well first, you should probably start taking some stuff out of the garage.
 Start with those empty bottles and cans, and you will find you have a bit more space to work with.
 Take a look at the items inside your garage to see if they really belong there.
 Putting gardening products out in the shed or shop will clear up some of the clutter.
 If you've got a box of old ladies handbags that you've been meaning to donate to charity, drop it off or arrange to have it picked up.